Kevin Moriarty aims to revitalize, re-ritualize ancient Greek tragedy for digital-age Dallas.

-But Moriarty seems to want this anti-climactic feel: The evil couple end up as just a pair of corpses, heaped on the ground like trash about to be put out for pick-up, covered by plastic sheets with a small bit of blood smeared on them.
+But Moriarty seems to want this anti-climactic feel: The evil couple end up as just another pair of corpses.
+They’re heaped on the ground like trash about to be put out for pick-up, covered by plastic sheets with a small bit of blood smeared on them.
 So it goes.
 Sic semper tyrannis.
 And as we know, this isn’t the ending-ending.
 Moriarty has – he hopes – a calmer resolution in mind.

 Another scream.
+Silence.
 Then Electra urges her brother: “Strike . . . again.”